pyladies/pyladies/www/_posts/2019/2019-08-15-important-pyladies-update.md

 Every month an interim working group focusing on the global PyLadies community meets every second Wednesday of the month.
 All notes can be found on the [PyLadies global repo in the monthly issues](https://github.com/pyladies/global-organizing/) and will be posted in `#feed-global-minutes `in Slack.
 Have something you want to add to the next meeting?
 We invite you to add your notes to [next month's](https://github.com/pyladies/global-organizing/issues/14) (and all future months) agenda!

 Thank you PyLadies!
-We’re thrilled to continue PyLadies work into the future and welcome all feedback!
+We're thrilled to continue PyLadies work into the future and welcome all feedback!

 PyLadies Interim Global Team: